 These are the top skills that you should invest effort in developing:

-Another huge issue that you will run into is loosing motivation and impostor syndrome.
-You need to surround yourself with people who are supportive to you, and understand that you are not alone.
+Another huge issue that you will run into is losing motivation and impostor syndrome.
+You need to surround yourself with people who are supportive of you, and understand that you are not alone.

 From this point on in this article, everything that I talk about is optional learning.

 There are a couple of other front-end frameworks that you might want to keep your eye on.